Permutation Tests at Nonparametric Rates: Applications

 An alternative solution to the bias issue consists of replacing the NW estimator $\ha{\theta}_{k}^b$, which is the LPR estimator of order zero, with the LPR estimator of order one, while keeping the MSE-optimal bandwidth choice for the NW estimator.
 For LPR estimation at a boundary point, if $\ha{\theta}_{k}^b$ is LPR of order $\rho$, the asymptotic bias of $\sqrt{n h} (\ha{\theta}_{k}^b - \theta(P_k))$ is $O\left( \sqrt{n h} h^{\rho} \right)$ (Theorem 3.2 by \cite{fan1996}).
 Thus, if an LPR of order $\rho$ has asymptotic bias, that bias vanishes if we increase the order of the polynomial by one.
-We keep the NW estimator for a simple and intuitive presentation of our theory in this section, but we demonstrate that our permutation tests also apply to LPR estimators of any order in Section \ref{proof:lpr} of the supplement.
-Section \ref{sec:empirical} illustrates our procedures with two empirical examples of RDD using LPR estimators and MSE-optimal bandwidths, which is standard practice in the applied literature.
+We keep the NW estimator for a simple and intuitive presentation of our theory in this section, but we demonstrate that our permutation tests also apply to LPR estimators of any order in Section D.5 of the supplement.
+Section \ref{sec:empirical} illustrates our procedures with two empirical examples of RDD using LPR estimators and MSE-optimal bandwidths, which is standard practice in applied literature.
 A third option for bias correction is the method proposed by \cite{armstrong2018}.

 In case the distribution of $(Y,X)$ equals that of $(Y,-X)$, then $P_1=P_2$ and the permutation test in \eqref{eq:setup:testfun} has exact size in finite samples.
 Note that this X-symmetry restriction eliminates the impossibility problem in RDD tests (\cite{kamat2018} and \cite{bertanha2019}) because there is no bias in estimation.
 For other cases, we rely on asymptotic size control, which depends on Assumptions \ref{aspt:asy_linear} and \ref{aspt:sampling}.
-The proposition below gives sufficient conditions for these assumptions to hold.
-These conditions are stated in terms of the originally sampled variables $(X,Y)$, that is, before they are transformed into $(X_k,Y_k)$, $k=1,2$.
+Proposition \ref{prop:rdd} below builds on assumptions similar to those of Section \ref{sec:applications:control_mean}, which we rewrite below in terms of the originally sampled variables $(X,Y)$, that is, before the variables are transformed into $(X_k,Y_k)$, $k=1,2$.